jeremytammik/tbc/a/1973_estorage_rm.md

 ####<a name="3"></a> WPF Form UIApplication Access

-George just added a very helpful pointer to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [How to call UIApplication of my current Document](https://forums.autodesk.com/t5/revit-api-forum/how-to-call-uiapplication-of-my-current-document/m-p/11570137):
+George just added a helpful pointer to the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [How to call UIApplication of my current Document](https://forums.autodesk.com/t5/revit-api-forum/how-to-call-uiapplication-of-my-current-document/m-p/11570137):